eurocontrol-asu/open_alaqs/documents/USER_GUIDE.md

   + **Movements Table**: A placeholder to select the table containing data about aircraft movements
   + **Filter Start Date**: A date selector to filter the movement data by a specific start date
   + **Filter End Date**: A date selector to filter the movement data by a specific end date
++ **ADS-B Data (Optional)**:
+  + **ADS-B Table**: A placeholder to select a CSV file with ADS-B trajectory data.
+When provided, the file is validated on selection and a status line below the field indicates whether the file is valid, the number of flights detected, and any warnings.
+ADS-B trajectories override the corresponding standard ANP profile for movements whose `profile_id` references a `course = CUSTOM` entry in `default_aircraft_profiles`.
+See [Movements table](#movements-table) and the [`Auxiliary Material`](AUXILIARY_MATERIAL.md#aircraft-trajectories) for the relationship between the ADS-B file and the movement records.
 + **Meteorological Data**:
   + **Meteorological Table**: A placeholder for importing meteorological data
 + **Modeled Domain**: